 Sati said, “There!
 Serves you right!
 Talking nonsense all the time.”

 Saroj said, “No, no. She is right.
-Here people think only the Hindus got ousted from their homes.
-They tend to forget as many Muslims were driven out from here too.
+Here, people think only the Hindus got ousted from their homes.
+They tend to forget that as many Muslims were driven out of here, too.
 But we shall keep that in mind.
 Won’t we?”
 He smiled meaningfully.

 Hena said, “Fine.
 I hereby release you from your role as the defendant.
-Now pray tell us if we can move in right now.
+Now, pray tell, can we move in right now?
 We have hardly any luggage.
 We can move in right away.”

 “Not right away.
 The owners are still there.
 You can take possession after they vacate it tomorrow.
 But you need to meet him and have a talk.
 Also, pay a hundred as an advance.”